sdancyger/HHA504_assignment_vms/README.md

 # *3. Compare and Reflect*

 I found the Google Cloud Platform (GCP) very easy and clear to nagivate.
 I was able to successfully create, run, and stop my virtual machine instance named "virtual-machine-1."
 All of the features to review costs and billing management were working, however no data was available due to the short run-time of the virtual machine.
+GCP provided a cost of $0.04/hr, with a monthly estimate of $28.65/mo.

 I was able to run my virtual machine named "virtual-machine-1" on Microsoft Azure as well.
 The virtual machine "Cost Management" and "Invoices" tabs did not have any numerical data as the Virtual Machine was not running for an adequate amount of time to incur costs.
 If the Virtual Machine remained running, costs would eventually be able to reviewed and analyzed in these tabs.
+Microsoft Azure provided a cost of $0.0116/hr.

+Microsoft Azure's hourly cost was less than Google Cloud Platform's (GCP) hourly cost.
+I found it easier to navigate, utilize, create, edit, and stop the Virtual Machine in GCP compared to Microsoft Azure.
+Due to GCP's more user-friendly design platform, I prefer it's use compared to Microsoft Azure.